panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ![Console in Node cuts the deep object](./images/console-node-cut.png)

-A nice trick to be able to see the full object structure is to use the `JSON.stringify()` function:
+To be able to see the full object structure is to use the `JSON.stringify()` function:

 ```javascript
 const myObject = {